 Annette joined the School of Psychology at the University of Auckland as a Lecturer in August 2009.
 She is now proud to be the Director of this thriving research group!
 [Read More]

-Kristina completed her Honours in Psychology in 2016 and is currently pursuing her Masters of Psychology in Applied Behavioural Analysis.
-She assists in the Early Learning Lab by helping to run our cooperation studies.
+Kristina completed her Honours in Psychology in 2016 and her Masters of Psychology in Applied Behavioural Analysis in 2019.
+She assists in the Early Learning Lab by helping to run our cooperation and second-language learning studies.

 After completing her Honours thesis with ELLA in late 2018, Sam is also working on ELLA’s parent-infant interaction study helping to model infant and parent behaviour.

 Isabella completed her Bachelor of Science in Psychology and Statistics in 2019 and is currently studying a Master of Health Psychology.
 She assists ELLa with the Deconstructing Early Communication Study examining and modelling parent-infant interactions across digital and live interactions.